Alloy Artifacts

 The new line was announced in July of 1949 in a full-page ad placed in Hardware Age, which appears to have been the first ad from McKaig-Hatch in decades.

-The scan in Fig. 4A shows the ad announcing the new tool line, as published on page 567 of the July, 1949 issue of Hardware Age.
+The scan in Fig. 5 shows the ad announcing the new tool line, as published on page 567 of the July, 1949 issue of Hardware Age.

-The illustration shows tools including hammers, pliers, wrenches, a Stillson-pattern pipe wrench, and a Crescent-style adjustable wrench, and the text notes that the tools were forged from alloy steel.
+The illustration shows tools including hammers, pliers, wrenches, a Stillson-pattern pipe wrench, and a Crescent-style adjustable wrench.
+The text notes that the tools were forged from alloy steel.

 The inclusion of Crescent-style adjustable wrenches in the new line is a bit surprising, as this category of tool, while extremely popular, was also highly competitive.
 There were at least five major makers of these tools at the time — Danielson, Diamond, Utica, Williams, and of course Crescent itself — and all of these companies made high quality tools.